 In Judaism, the word for charity is tzedakah, which literally means, “righteous giving.”
 It is not just an act of kindness and benevolence — it is an act of justice and righteousness.
 This is one of 12 devotions focusing on tzedakah and how we can incorporate its lessons into our lives.
 One of the ways Jewish families bring tzedakah — literally — into their homes is with a tzedakah box.
 Click here to order a complimentary tzedakah box for your home.

-The leader of Hamas, Ismail Haniyeh, routinely calls for Israel's destruction.
+Ismail Haniyeh, one of the leaders of the terror group Hamas, routinely calls for Israel’s destruction.
 Yet, when his one-year-old granddaughter was in need of medical care, he brought her to Israel for treatment.
 And Israel warmly greeted the enemy and treated the little girl with kindness and care.

 The Haniyehs are not alone in looking to Israel for medical assistance.
 Each year, hundreds of children from Gaza turn to the Schneider Children’s Hospital near Tel Aviv, even while the hospital has been forced to reinforce its windows and build bomb shelters because of Hamas missiles fired from Gaza.
 Even as they strike us, we treat their sick.

 In addition, although Israel is officially at war with Syria, Israel has been quietly treating those injured in the country’s civil war both inside Syria and Israel where Syrian officials secretly transport those in need of immediate care.
 Israel treats the injured at its own expense.
 One Israeli hospital administrator said, “For us they are patients who need immediate help or they will die.
 And it makes no difference where they come from, or whether they’re combatants or civilians.”

 How can Israel treat the cruelest of our enemies with the greatest of kindness?
 It’s part of our tradition and our value system based on the Bible.